Given an age in seconds, calculate how old someone would be on:

 The exercism/ocaml repository on GitHub is the home for all of the Ocaml exercises.

-If you have feedback about an exercise, or want to help implementing a new one, head over there and create an issue.
-We'll do our best to help you!
+If you have feedback about an exercise, or want to help implementing a new one, head over there and create an issue or submit a PR.
+We welcome new contributors!

 Partially inspired by Chapter 1 in Chris Pine's online Learn to Program tutorial. http://pine.fm/LearnToProgram/?Chapter=01

 (* space-age - 1.2.0 *) open Base open OUnit2 open Space_age let ae ~delta:delta exp got _ctxt = let msg = Printf.sprintf "Expected %f got %f, difference is greater than %f" exp got delta in assert_bool msg (cmp_float ~epsilon:delta exp got) let tests = [ "age on Earth" >:: ae ~delta:0.05 31.69 (age_on Earth 1000000000); "age on Mercury" >:: ae ~delta:0.05 280.88 (age_on Mercury 2134835688); "age on Venus" >:: ae ~delta:0.05 9.78 (age_on Venus 189839836); "age on Mars" >:: ae ~delta:0.05 35.88 (age_on Mars 2129871239); "age on Jupiter" >:: ae ~delta:0.05 2.41 (age_on Jupiter 901876382); "age on Saturn" >:: ae ~delta:0.05 2.15 (age_on Saturn 2000000000); "age on Uranus" >:: ae ~delta:0.05 0.46 (age_on Uranus 1210123456); "age on Neptune" >:: ae ~delta:0.05 0.35 (age_on Neptune 1821023456); ] let () = run_test_tt_main ("space-age tests" >::: tests)